 I vividly remember arriving to the big square that you can see in the photo below.
 There were two mosques in front of me.
 I immediately identified the front building as an Ottoman mosque.
 It certainly looked like all other Ottoman mosques, although I didn’t know which one it was exactly.

 So, I looked around to find the Mevlana Museum.
-But, no building that I could see looked like a museum, until I clicked.
-It was right there in front of me, the other mosque in that square with a green dome.
+But no building that I could see looked like a museum, until I clicked.
+It was right there in front of me, the other mosque in the square with a green dome.
 Perhaps, you can imagine my surprise when I realised that the Mevlana Museum was a much more important place than I had originally thought.
-The same as Haghia Sophia in Istanbul, only very significant and greatly important historic structures can become museums.
+The same as Hagia Sophia in Istanbul, only significant and greatly important historic structures are museums.

-Apparently, this is Turkey’s most visited museum, with over 2.5 million visitors annually.
-But, what you can’t see in the photos in this post are the many people that were there at the same time when I was there.
+Apparently, this is the Turkey’s most visited museum, with over 2.5 million visitors annually.
+However, what you can’t see in these photos are many people that were there at the same time when I was there.

 In fact, there were busloads of tourists in the museum, transported from other destinations in Turkey, most likely on a day excursion.
 Interestingly, I’ve noticed that they would only visit this museum and the Selimiye Mosque and nothing else.